mautic/user-documentation/docs/contacts/manage_contacts.rst

 .. vale on

 These are just a few of the Integrations already created by the Mautic community.
-More will be added in the future and developers are encouraged to submit their own Integrations.
+It's expected that the list grows as developers submit their own Integrations.

 .. note::